rockset/rockset-js/packages/cli/README.md

 $ rockset auth:use

 #.
 Run a SQL query
-$ rockset sql "select count(*) from _events"
+$ rockset sql "SELECT 'hello, world!"

 #.
-List all query lambdas in "commons" workspace
+List all Query Lambdas in "commons" workspace
 $ rockset api:queryLambdas:listQueryLambdasInWorkspace commons

 #.
 Initialize a Rockset Project in the current directory
 $ rockset project:init

 #.
-Download your query lambdas
+Download your Query Lambdas
 $ rockset project:download

 #.
-Serve the Rockset Project Development Server and UI
+Serve the Rockset Project Development Server and UI to test your local Query Lambdas
 $ rockset project:serve

+#.
+Deploy your local Query Lambdas to Rockset
 $ rockset project:deploy

 #.
-Update rockset cli
+Update to the latest CLI version
 $ rockset update

 ```